chochain/nanoFORTH/docs/n4_1_why.md

 * utilize EEPROM as the persistant storage for user defined words that can be reloaded after restart,
 * show assembly trace (i.e. byte-code stream) to help beginners to understand FORTH internal,
 * show execution trace to enable debugging, also provision for single-stepping.
+* capable of autorun after reboot (from saved EEPROM image).

 ### Use Cases - Interaction Examples
 * turn on LED(red) on digital pin 5, imagine you have that, (1 is HIGH)